hdehart/HIV_Workshop/README.md

 3. Explore the results of the BLAST search.
 Click on the accession number of the top hit.
 What do you think this sequence is?
 Who did it come from?

 ### Part 1 - Creating a Multiple Sequence Alignment (MSA)
-You have multiple samples from the victim, other patients under the doctor’s care, and other HIV positive individuals.
-How can you use these sequences to trace the source of the victim’s infection?
+You now know that you have sequences from multiple samples and different sources.
 You need to compare the similarities and differences between the sequences, but how do we do that?

 ![alt text](https://github.com/hdehart/HIV_Workshop/blob/master/grapefruit.png) ![alt text](https://github.com/hdehart/HIV_Workshop/blob/master/orange.png)